earthboundkid/springerle/README.md

 question mark used as delimiters.
 Lines beginning with # or without a colon are ignored.
 If the default value is "y" or "n", the prompt will be treated as a boolean.

+To templatize files that contain other templates, set -left-delim and -right-delim options to something not used in the template.

 In addition to the default Go template functions, templates can use the following functions.